vihara1124/DEA_Project_NSBM/README.md

 INTRODUCTION

--	Our Enterprise Application is about Library Management System and we covered major area like java server pages, Servlets, Java beans, and JDBC.
+-	Our Web Application is about Library Management System and we covered major area like java server pages, Servlets, Java beans, and JDBC.
--	We develop our application using NETBEAN 8.2 Version.
+-	We develop our application using NETBEANS 8.2 Version.
 -	We used session via cookies.
--	In this application we have provide users to add book, search book, issue book, return book, view books and we have provided login and signup from to staff to login in to the page and logout to leave the page.
+-	In this application we have provide users to register member, add book, search book, issue book, return book, view books and we have provided login and signup from to staff to login in to the page and logout to leave the page.
 -	And we included form to register member details to issue books.
 -	We designed database using MYSQL workbench.
 -	We used MVC design pattern to design this application.
--	We used Hibernate (a Java framework) to interact with the database.
+-	We used Hibernate which is a Java framework to interact with the database.
 -	We used HeidiSQL to browse and edit data, create and edit tables, views, procedures, triggers and scheduled events.